 e-learning at MIC

-All MIC students undertook e-learning for five weeks – from the start of Term 2 on April 20, 2020 until May 22, 2020 with children of essential workers and vulnerable children supervised at school while e-learning.
+All MIC students undertook e-learning for the first five weeks of Term 2, 2020 with children of essential workers and vulnerable children supervised at school while e-learning.

 MIC’s e-learning program used Google Classroom with lessons delivered live by MIC teachers, using interactive video technology.
 Students connected and collaborated with staff and each other in real-time.